 When the magazine decided to switch from weekly to monthly publication, it became the right time to rebrand.
 It needed a trustworthy collegiate news and lifestyle magazine image for both the university and the public community.
 The design is minimal to allow content to take the spotlight.
 It is clean and designed in a way to establish familiarity to the audience as it would contain many different sections.
 The magazine has won multiple national design awards ever since, including top 10 finalist to the best collegiate magazine in the USA in 2016.

-Quickbites is a budget friendly fast food restaurant meant for the 9-5 busy corporate employees.
-The goal was to portray its simplicity, convenience, and ability to provide quick service and quality food.
-The visual language is very simple, friendly, and can easily be identified as an affordable quality restaurant.
+Created for the busy.
+No fuss.
+No frills.
+The goal of the logo is to portray its simplicity; convenience; and ability to provide quick and quality food service.
+The visual language is bold, friendly, and can easily be identified as an affordable quality restaurant.

 Project: Chalk Art and Typography Student Work Role: Designer